content-left-bg.png

 An approved role description has been through the Job Evaluation Management System process.

 Positions to be advertised require role descriptions.
 A role description provides the opportunity to understand the position to be filled.
 To successfully embark on a recruitment and selection process and to advertise a position an approved role description is required.
-The hiring manager is able to source a diverse range of teaching and non-teaching role descriptions on the department’s website.
-If the role is specialised, or the current role description requires updating, the hiring manager may seek the assistance of the JEMS team.
+The panel chair is able to source a diverse range of teaching and non-teaching role descriptions on the department’s website.
+If the role is specialised, or the current role description requires updating, the panel chair may seek the assistance of the JADE team.

 Conflict of interest

-Chief executives, senior executives (and equivalents), and public service employees have an obligation to disclose any interest that conflicts or may conflict with the performance of official duties (Sections 102 and 186 of the Public Service Act 2008).
+Chief executives, senior executives (and equivalents), and public sector employees have an obligation to disclose any interest that conflicts or may conflict with the performance of official duties (Public Sector Act 2022).

 Private interests include personal, professional or business interests, as well as the interests of individuals that you associate with, such as family, dependants and friends.

-An actual conflict of interest involves a direct conflict between a public service employee's current duties and responsibilities and existing private interests.
+An actual conflict of interest involves a direct conflict between a public sector employee's current duties and responsibilities and existing private interests.

 A perceived conflict of interest can exist where it could be perceived, or it appears, that a public official's private interests could improperly influence the performance of their duties – whether or not this is in fact the case.

-A potential conflict of interest arises when a public service employee has a private interest that could conflict with their official duties in the future.
+A potential conflict of interest arises when a public sector employee has a private interest that could conflict with their official duties in the future.

 Entry level